isomerpages/ogp-isomer/index.md

       image: /images/rectangle 1.png
   - infopic:
       title: We’ll handle all non-website tasks
       description: Focus on building good site content.
-No quotes, no AOR – We cover IM8 and VAPT, and our template dynamically adapts your content for different devices.
+No quotations, no AOR – we cover IM8 and VAPT, and our template dynamically adapts your content for different devices.
       alt: Image alt text
       image: /images/rectangle 1.png